Teaching and Learning Innovation (TLI)

 • New Faculty Seminar

-The New Faculty Seminar provides newly hired full-time faculty the opportunity to come together as a cohort in a year-long (spring 2023 semester and fall 2023 semester) program.
-Meetings will focus on exploring teaching and learning strategies and the application of these ideas within the classroom and course design, connecting faculty campus resources and services and building relationships and making connections among the BCC community.
+The New Faculty Seminar provides newly hired full-time faculty the opportunity to come together as a cohort in a year-long program.
+Meetings focus on exploring teaching and learning strategies and the application of these ideas within the classroom and course design, connecting faculty campus resources and services and building relationships and making connections among the BCC community.
 For more information, reach out to Meghan Callaghan, Dean for Teaching and Learning Innovation.

 • Open Education Resources (OER)